 My daughter loves roll and count activities.
 It adds an element of surprise to the activity, versus just counting in order 1 through 10.

 You can also use our favorite double dice to create a fun addition Christmas lights math game for a kindergarten Christmas math center.
 Even students in 2nd grade or 3rd grade could benefit from the FREE Christmas math printable.

-To Prep: Print out the free printable.
-If choosing to laminate, you can do that now.
-If you are planning on using the dry erase pouches, slide the Christmas Tree Lights printable into the pocket.
+To Prep: Print out the free Christmas tree counting activity.
+Laminate if you wish.
+If you prefer dry erase pouches, slide the Christmas Tree Lights printable into the pocket.
 Another option is to print in black and white to use as coloring pages for your students.

-To Use: Start with the die and roll.
-Whichever number it lands on, write that number or number word with the dry erase marker on the available lines in the top right.
+To Use: Roll the die.
+Write that number and/or number word with the dry erase marker on the available lines in the top right.
 Next, place the corresponding number of Christmas Lights on the Christmas Tree.

 We have a lot of fun with these counting games.
 Adapt this activity in your lesson plans as necessary.
 Consider Christmas themed mini erasers or pompoms instead of mini lights.
 You could even use the activity in your literacy center as a story starter, or repurpose the printable as a Christmas tree craft!

 Find even more engaging activities in the Life Over C’s shop!